Vedant021004/Tensorflow/README.md

 </div>

-⚡ The Entire Idea in 20 Seconds

-Raw Input
-   │
-   ▼
-┌───────────────┐
-│    Neurons    │  ← weights decide what relationships matter
-└───────┬───────┘
-        ▼
-┌───────────────┐
-│ Hidden Layer  │  ← multiple neurons build useful representations └───────┬───────┘
-        ▼
-┌───────────────┐
-│ ReLU / Other  │  ← adds non-linearity
-└───────┬───────┘
-        ▼
-     Prediction
-        │
-        ▼
-       Loss      ← how wrong were we?
-        │
-        ▼
- Backpropagation ← calculate gradients
-        │
-        ▼
-       Adam      ← use gradients to update parameters │
-        └───────────────► repeat 🔁

-Mental model: Neurons transform data → hidden layers build representations → loss measures the mistake → backprop finds gradients → Adam improves the weights.

-🗺️ Roadmap

-Stage

-Question we are answering

-🧩 Neuron

-How does one neuron process input?

-🧠 Multiple Neurons

-Why isn't one neuron enough?

-🕵️ Hidden Layer

-What happens between input and output?

-⚡ ReLU

-Why do hidden layers need non-linearity?

-❌ XOR

-What can multiple neurons do that one linear rule cannot?

-📉 Loss

-How does the network know it is wrong?

-↩️ Backpropagation

-How do we find which weights caused the error?

-🧭 Gradient

-In which direction should a parameter move?

-🚀 Adam

-How are those parameters actually updated?

-01 — Start With One Neuron

-A neuron is basically a learnable mathematical function.

-It receives inputs:

-x₁ ──┐
-x₂ ──┼──► [ NEURON ] ──► output
-x₃ ──┘

-and calculates:
+🎯 What I Wanted to Understand

+When I first saw this:

+model = keras.Sequential([
+    keras.Input(shape=(2,)),
+    keras.layers.Dense(8, activation="relu"),
+    keras.layers.Dense(1, activation="sigmoid")
+])

+I didn't want to just memorize the syntax.

+I wanted to understand:

+Why do we need neurons?
+What does a hidden layer actually do?
+Why ReLU?
+What does backpropagation calculate?
+And where does Adam come into all of this?

+This README is my answer to those questions.

+🗺️ The Whole Story in One Diagram

+flowchart LR
+    A["📥 Input"] --> B["🧠 Neurons"]
+    B --> C["⚡ Activation"]
+    C --> D["🔮 Prediction"]
+    D --> E["📉 Loss"]
+    E --> F["↩️ Backpropagation"]
+    F --> G["📐 Gradients"]
+    G --> H["🚀 Adam"]
+    H --> I["🔧 Update Weights"]
+    I -. "repeat" .-> B

+Forward pass makes the prediction.
+Loss measures the mistake.
+Backpropagation calculates gradients.
+Adam uses those gradients to update the weights.

+01 — 🧠 Start With One Neuron

+A neuron is basically a small mathematical function.

+It receives some inputs:

+x₁, x₂, x₃ ...

+Every input gets a weight:

+w₁, w₂, w₃ ...

+Then the neuron adds a bias.

 $$
 z = w_1x_1 + w_2x_2 + w_3x_3 + b
 $$

-or more compactly:
+Or simply:

 $$
 z = Wx+b
 $$

-Tiny example
+Tiny Example

-Inputs   → x₁ = 2,   x₂ = 3
+x₁ = 2      w₁ = 0.5
-Weights  → w₁ = 0.5, w₂ = 0.2
+x₂ = 3      w₂ = 0.2
-Bias     → b = 1
+bias = 1

-Therefore:
+So:

 $$
-z=(2\times0.5)+(3\times0.2)+1=2.6
+z=(2\times0.5)+(3\times0.2)+1
 $$

-So what is actually learned?

-x = data              → given by us w = weights           → learned
-b = bias              → learned

-The weights control how strongly each input affects this neuron.

-02 — Why Do We Need Multiple Neurons?

-This was the important question:

-If one neuron already has weights and bias, why create 4, 10, 100 neurons?

-Because one neuron gives us only one learned transformation of the input.

-Imagine three inputs:

-Hours Studied ───┐
-Attendance ──────┼──► ONE neuron ──► one signal Previous Score ──┘

-Now use four neurons:

-                    ┌──► Neuron 1 ──► h₁
-                    │
-3 Input Features ───┼──► Neuron 2 ──► h₂
-                    │
-                    ├──► Neuron 3 ──► h₃
-                    │
-                    └──► Neuron 4 ──► h₄

-Every neuron sees the same inputs, but owns different weights:

 $$
-h_1=f(W_1x+b_1)
+z=2.6
 $$

+That's it.

+The neuron transformed:

+[2, 3]

+into:

+2.6

+💡 Mental Model

+Weights decide what information matters and how strongly it matters.

+02 — 🤔 Why More Than One Neuron?

+Suppose the input has:

+x₁ = study hours
+x₂ = attendance
+x₃ = previous score

+One neuron calculates only one weighted transformation:

 $$
-h_2=f(W_2x+b_2)
+z=w_1x_1+w_2x_2+w_3x_3+b
 $$

-$$
-h_3=f(W_3x+b_3)
-$$
+But what if the relationship is more complicated?

+Give the same input to multiple neurons:

+                    INPUT
+               [x₁, x₂, x₃]
+                     │
+          ┌──────────┼──────────┐
+          │          │          │
+          ▼          ▼          ▼
+       Neuron 1   Neuron 2   Neuron 3
+          │          │          │
+          ▼          ▼          ▼
+         h₁         h₂         h₃

+Each neuron has different weights and bias.

-So the network gets multiple different views / transformations of the same data.
+So they can produce different transformations of the same data.

-💡 Core Idea

-Dense(4) doesn't mean 4 data points.
-It means 4 neurons → 4 learned output signals.

-03 — What Is a Hidden Layer Really Doing?

-keras.layers.Dense(4, activation="relu")
+In TensorFlow

+keras.layers.Dense(4)

 means:

-Input
+4 neurons

+NOT:

+❌ 4 features
+❌ 4 samples
+❌ 4 epochs

+If the input contains 3 features:

+3 inputs
+   ↓
+Dense(4)
+   ↓
+4 outputs

+03 — 🕵️ What Is a Hidden Layer?

+A hidden layer is simply a layer between the input and output.

+INPUT
   │
   ▼
-┌──────────────────────────────┐
+┌─────────────────────┐
 │    HIDDEN LAYER     │
 │                     │
-│  N₁    N₂    N₃    N₄       │
-│  │     │     │     │        │
-│  h₁    h₂    h₃    h₄       │
+│  ●   ●   ●   ●      │
-└──────────────┬───────────────┘
+└─────────────────────┘
   │
   ▼
-        Next Layer / Output

-The hidden layer's job is to turn:

-raw features

-into:

-more useful internal features / representations

-For example:
+OUTPUT

+Why is it useful?

+Because instead of forcing the model to directly learn:

+Raw Input ───────────────► Answer

+we allow it to learn:

+Raw Input
+    │
+    ▼
+Useful Internal Representation
+    │
+    ▼
+Answer

+🔑 Core Idea

+A hidden layer transforms the original features into new representations that can make the final problem easier to solve.

+This is one of the most important ideas in neural networks.

+04 — ⚡ Where Does ReLU Come In?

+First the neuron calculates:

 $$
-[x_1,x_2,x_3]
-$$

-may become:

-$$
-[h_1,h_2,h_3,h_4]
-$$

-The next layer no longer has to work directly with only the original input — it can work with the representation created by the hidden neurons.

-Important

-A neuron does not necessarily learn a clean human-readable concept such as:

-Neuron 1 = attendance detector
-Neuron 2 = study detector

-That is only a useful intuition.

-Real neural networks often learn representations distributed across many neurons.

-04 — Then What Exactly Does ReLU Do?

-The neuron first calculates:

-$$
 z=Wx+b
 $$

-Then ReLU calculates:
+Then ReLU is applied:

 $$
-ReLU(z)=\max(0,z)
+ReLU(z)=max(0,z)
 $$

 So: